Cleantech Market Intelligence

 Mahowald specializes in helping companies leverage external research to achieve their business goals and create value creation for their customers.
 Prior to joining Navigant Research, he was a senior sales executive at IDC.
 His career also includes senior positions with Vadium, Datamonitor, and Everest Group.
 Mahowald holds a BA in finance from the University of Colorado and an MBA from Thunderbird School of Global Management.

-Charles So, Manager of Business Development
+Charles So, Director of Business Development

-Ilaria Cireddu, Business Development Associate
+Ilaria Cireddu, Manager of Business Development

 Prior to joining Navigant Research, Cireddu worked in a variety of inside sales roles for companies such as NetJets, EMC, and CBS Interactive.
 She has also worked as a research analyst at FreshMinds on various projects in the consumer goods sector.
 Fluent in English, Italian, and Spanish, Ilaria holds a master’s degree in psychology from the University of Cagliari.